aniljainbgt/Online-Retail-Store/README.md

 Published in Journal of Database Marketing and Customer Strategy Management, Vol. 19, No. 3

 ### Data Cleaning
+- Downloaded the data from the source and kept a copy of the data, before cleaning.

-- Used conditional formatting to indentify blank/missing values.
+- Used **Conditional formatting** in Excel to indentify blank/missing values.
   * Found 1,35,079 rows with missing Customer Ids and 1453+47 = 1500 rows with missing or invalid description just with a "?"

 - Used **Find & Replace** feature to replace these blank/invalid values with "Unknown"

 - As per the instructions rows with Quantity<1 and UnitPrice<0 should not be included in the analysis
-  * Used CountIFs function to count such rows.
+  * Used **CountIFs** function to count such rows.
 Found, there were 10624 rows with Qunatity less than 1, and 2 rows with UnitPrice less than 0
   * Removed all these rows.
 To delete these rows first filtered the table for Quantity<1 and UnitPrice<0 then deleted the filtered rows from the table.
+- Used **Text to Columns** to remove any inconsistencies in the InvoiceDate column.
+- Changed format of all columns to appropriate format.

 ### Analysis and Visualization